 If you’re looking for more courses, check out the official React Community course list.

-How to Get Set Up
+How to Get Set Up to Learn React Free

 How do you actually start coding using React?
 That’s a great question.
 Here are a few tools you may want to set up in order to start working with React: